HackYourFuture-CPH/program/courses/foundation/intro-to-using-ai/week1/session-plan.md

     - An employee uploads confidential customer records to an AI assistant to generate a report.
     - A medical chatbot stores patients’ health details without their consent.
 - Case study: Short scenarios where AI could be helpful or harmful.
-- Group activity: Sort examples into *appropriate- vs.*inappropriate- uses.
+- Group activity: Sort examples into _appropriate vs inappropriate_ uses.
 - Reflection: “How might AI change the skills needed in your future jobs?”

 ## Break (10 mins)